fenstamaker/histor/README.md

 # histor

-A prototype immutable database built ontop of LevelDB and written in Clojure.
+A prototype immutable database built ontop of MongoDB and written in Clojure.

 ## License